ChickenCoding/generator-marionette2/README.md

 Unit testing generation
 -----------------
 The biggest change in this release is the automatic unit test generation as part of the marionette-generator.
-The Marionette generator calls upon the mocha-amd generator.
+The Marionette generator calls upon the mocha-amd2 generator.
 The default grunt task will automatically run all unit test files via phantom JS.
 You can also use the browser at localhost:1234/test.
 Test file generation looks something like the following:

 - yo marionette:collection sizes --model size --create-all     // run collection generator
 - create app/scripts/collections/sizes.js
 - invoke   marionette:model
 - create     app/scripts/models/size.js
-- invoke       mocha-amd:unitTest
+- invoke       mocha-amd2:unitTest
 - create         test/spec/models/size.js               // unit test for size model
 - force         test/spec/testSuite.js
-- invoke   mocha-amd:unitTest
+- invoke   mocha-amd2:unitTest
 - create     test/spec/collections/sizes.js             // unit test for sizes collection
 - force     test/spec/testSuite.js                  // testSuite file which lists all test to run